Quit your job? Here's what to do with your 401(k) – KION546

 But once you’re 72, you will need to start taking required minimum withdrawals every year, even if you’re still working.

-When rolling over 401(k) funds into an IRA, make it a “direct rollover” just as you would when moving money out of your old 401(k) into a new one. from one 401(k) to another.
+When rolling over 401(k) funds into an IRA, make it a “direct rollover” just as you would when moving money from an old 401(k) to a new one.
 The same rules as described above apply if you want to avoid an inadvertent financial hit.

 Cash out